dragonflydb/documentation/docs/command-reference/sorted-sets/zscan.md

 - `key`: The key of the sorted set to scan.
 - `cursor`: This is an opaque string used to iterate through elements.
 Initially, it must be `0`, and it is updated by the server during each call.
 - `MATCH pattern` (optional): An optional glob-style pattern to filter the elements.
+- `COUNT count` (optional): With `COUNT`, the user specifies **the amount of work that should be done at every call** in order to retrieve elements from the sorted set.
-- `COUNT count` (optional): A hint to the server about how many elements should be returned per scan.
-The actual number returned may be different.
+  **This is just a hint to Dragonfly, and the actual number returned may be different**.

 ## Return Values

-The command returns an array of two elements:
+- The command returns an array of two elements:
   - The first element is the new cursor to be used in the next scan.
+If the returned cursor is `0`, a full iteration is complete.
   - The second element is an array of member-score pairs from the sorted set for this iteration.

 ## Code Examples